-All students are expected to show proper respect to and promptly obey the Chain of Command at all times.
+All students are expected to show proper respect to and promptly always obey the Chain of Command.
 Respect for the supervisors is essential for both discipline and operational efficiency.
 All students are required to be familiar with the Chain of Command and to work within its parameters.